cstiago/delugerpg-cheats/README.md

 DelugeRPG is a 2D Pokémon-based fan-made browser game that consists on walking around maps, battling and capturing Pokémons.

-The cheats are userscripts (JavaScript programs used to modify web pages) and can be used through userscript managers, such as Tampermonkey.
+The cheats are userscripts (JavaScript programs used to modify web pages) and can be used through userscript managers, such as [Tampermonkey](https://www.tampermonkey.net/).

 ## Tampermonkey

-[Tampermonkey](https://www.tampermonkey.net/) is a userscript manager that is available as a browser extension.
+Userscript manager available as a browser extension.

+To get it running, it's at first necessary to complete a few steps:

+1. Install Tampermonkey in your browser
+2. Open the extension panel
+3. Access *Dashboard*
+4. Select the tab *[+]* to the left of *Installed Userscripts*
+5. Paste the code of chosen userscript
+6. Press `Ctrl+S` to save it or click on *File* and then *Save*
+7. You're done!

+Toggle the userscripts on or off as needed.

 ## Cheats